ivanmanan/Family-Watch/README.md

    ```

 6. Run the SQL script to set-up the bare-essentials for the database.
 Make sure
    you are running this command in the police-watch directory.
+[Deprecated:
+   Needs to be changed to 'family' instead of 'police' in a newer version]
    ```bash
    $ mysql -u root -p
    mysql> create database police;